postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 ## Referencing interface members in other templates

-When you introduce an interface member to the type, you often want to access it from templates.
+When introducing an interface member to the type, you often want to access it from templates.
 Unless the member is an explicit implementation, you have two options:

 [comment]: # (TODO: better code examples)